 Sérgio J. Matos sees design as more than just a function, but as something that should preserve forcefulness, history, memories and attachments.
 Based on this perspective, which is essentially impacted by his Brazilian background, the Mato Grosso designer cultivates the development of furniture and home decorations.
 His creative output is robustly rooted in regionality and identity – elements which resist the passage of time and preserve traditional techniques and knowledge.
 Since the opening of his studio in 2010 Matos has received several national and international awards, thus strengthening the image of his Brazilian design.

-Rain is a design studio founded by Ricardo Inneco, an architect, and Marianne Ramos, a product designer.
+Rain is a design studio founded by Ricardo Innecco, an architect, and Mariane Ramos, a product designer.
 Both were born and went to university in Brasilia, a city which is well-known for its modern architecture and urbanism.
 In 2012 they moved to São Paulo, where they worked for several relevant architectural and design studios.
 They have been working as an independent design studio called Rain since 2015, and their main specialism is furniture, lighting and everyday objects.
 The studio, which produces and markets its own pieces, works with Brazilian and international design outlets and galleries.
 Collaborating with a variety of brands, Rain creates limited editions and installations that feature highly graphical and sculptural content.

 Panel discussion at the Ambiente Academy

 On the Sunday, at 13:15 hrs, the five designers and design studios will be talking about Brazilian design in a panel discussion at the Ambiente Academy in Hall 9.1.
 In addition, designer talents and their innovative products from Brazil and elsewhere will also feature in the Talents area in Hall 8.0.

 The next Ambiente will be held from 7 to 11 February 2020.

 Discover inspirational ideas, trends, styles and personalities in the Ambiente Blog.